-As outlined above, the proposed use of the ARSSS would not be inconsistent with the adopted land use designation of the Port Master Plan and POLA Plan.
+As outlined above, the proposed use of the ARSSS would be inconsistent with the adopted land use designation of the Port Master Plan and POLA Plan.
 However, redesignation of the site as a disposal and storage facility would be consistent with the Guidelines and Regulations of the Port Master Plan and would not be prohibited by the POLA Plan.
 Therefore, with a land use redesignation of the site prior to its use, Alternative 2 would be consistent with the adopted land use designations and densities of applicable land use planning documents.
-Additionally, as addressed for Alternative 1, use of either the CSWH Expansion Area , Eelgrass Habitat Area, or the LA-2 and LA-2-3 ocean disposal sites would not be inconsistent with the adopted land use designations and densities contained within a Community Plan, Redevelopment Plan, Specific Plan or Zoning Ordinance.
+Additionally, as addressed for Alternative 1, use of the CSWH Expansion Area, Eelgrass Habitat Area, and LA-2 would not be inconsistent with the adopted land use designations and densities contained within a Community Plan, Redevelopment Plan, Specific Plan or Zoning Ordinance.
 Therefore, no impacts would occur.